Effective boards will identify and review the major risks to which the organisation is exposed and put in place systems to manage those risks.

 Risk describes the uncertainty surrounding events and their outcomes that may have a significant effect, either positive or negative, on:

 No activity is risk free.
 Every action we take, from crossing the road to trying something for the first time, is a calculated risk.
 Even with good planning it may be impossible to eliminate the risks from any activity.
 However if something does go wrong, the existence of an effective risk management strategy should help to lessen the impact.
-There is information on this site about Conducting a Risk Assessment and Templates for risk management are also available.
+There is information on this site about conducting a risk assessment and templates for risk assessment (smaller groups and larger groups) are also available.